ziyunli/ziyun.rocks/content/posts/2025-12-13-gitignore-breaks-my-codex.md

 date = 2025-12-13
 +++

-I have been recently experimenting with different LLM CLIs for my projects, as shown in my previous post about [wrangling multiple LLM CLIs](../2025-11-13-llm-clis/).
-However, I wasn't able to try much for Codex, for a very simple reason: `@` just never works and always just return “no matches”.
-I've found several issues on Github that people were submitting fixes for similar problems, so I thought at some point this would be resolved.
-But no, still the same a month later.
-Then I decided to do a bit digging myself, and oh well of course with some LLM help.
-The good thing is that Codex is [open source](https://github.com/openai/codex/), so I can just look into the codebase directly.
-In fact if you follow the [installation guide](https://github.com/openai/codex/blob/main/docs/install.md) you will run `cargo run --bin codex -- "explain this codebase to me"`, which serves [a great starting point](https://gist.github.com/ziyunli/d02df7a49846f4040cb76bb77e92d09c#file-codex_overview-md).
+I have recently been experimenting with different LLM CLIs for my projects, as shown in my previous post about [wrangling multiple LLM CLIs](../2025-11-13-llm-clis/).
+But I could not use Codex much for a simple reason: `@` file search never worked for me and always returned “no matches”.
+I found several issues on GitHub where people were submitting fixes for similar problems, so I assumed it would get resolved.
+It did not, so I decided to dig in myself (with some LLM help).

+Codex is [open source](https://github.com/openai/codex/), so I could read the code.
+If you follow the [installation guide](https://github.com/openai/codex/blob/main/docs/install.md), you will run `cargo run --bin codex -- "explain this codebase to me"`, which is [a great starting point](https://gist.github.com/ziyunli/d02df7a49846f4040cb76bb77e92d09c#file-codex_overview-md).

 Then I asked: